mguindanigroup/VBMultDirReg/README.md

 [networkx 2.2](https://networkx.github.io/documentation/stable/install.html)

 You can either download and unzip the files or git clone the project on your local machine.
 Then it is recommended to use [Pycharm](https://www.jetbrains.com/pycharm/download/#section=mac), which gives a convenient one-stop solution to install all the dependencies within this project.
-After open the project in Pycharm, find the project interpreter and add the above packages into the project's environment.
+After open the project in Pycharm, find the project interpreter and you can add the above packages by searching in the available packages.

 ## Running examples